alialib/alia/README.md

 **i18n, l10n, a11y, IME, etc.** - While there might be a prototype or two to demonstrate what's possible, these aren't early requirements for Alia.

+## Source Layout

+- `core/` - the C ABI and its C++ implementation
+- `apis/cpp/` - idiomatic C++ API

+The above share the same internal organization:

+- `ui/` - the UI layer: layout, input, drawing, widgets, styling, etc.
+- `kernel/` - the core Alia runtime for identity-stable re-execution of a functional spec: IDs, substrate, event delivery, signals, actions, timing
+- `base/` - foundational code, independent of the Alia model: geometry, color, arenas, stacks, flag sets, etc.

+Note that `legacy/` holds code from previous generations of Alia that is still waiting to be ported.
+It's not part of the build.